coaxsoft/arm_python_packages/README.md

 ### Torchtext

-While `pytorch` has native support of ARM, their subpackage `torchtext` is not.
+While `pytorch` has native support of ARM, their subpackage `torchtext` has not.

 There is pre-build wheel but you can build it yourself following torchtext's build [instructions](https://github.com/pytorch/text#building-from-source).